-Facial Fat Transfer in Austin – Dr. Malena Amato
+Facial Fat Transfer in Austin, TX – Dr. Malena Amato

 While changes in skin elasticity are often blamed for the cosmetic effects of facial aging, the loss of facial fat also plays a significant role in the formation of wrinkles, loose skin, and facial hollows.
 Dermal fillers can temporarily restore lost facial volume, but they aren’t the right choice for everyone.
-Some people prefer the long-lasting results, as well as the look and feel of natural adipose tissue, offered by fat grafting.
-At Eyelid & Facial Plastic Surgery Associates, Dr. Malena Amato offers facial fat transfer in Austin, also known as facial fat grafting, to restore full, youthful facial contours.
+Some people prefer the long-lasting results, as well as the look and feel of natural adipose tissue, offered by face fat grafting.
+At Eyelid & Facial Plastic Surgery Associates, Dr. Malena Amato offers facial fat transfer in Austin, also known as facial fat grafting or fat transfer to the face, to restore full, youthful facial contours.

 Understanding the Role of Fat Loss in Facial Aging

 Facial fat loss, like collagen loss, begins early in the aging process.
 By age 35, most people have already lost about ten percent of the fat in their face, even if they haven’t lost any weight.
 Another ten percent is typically lost every decade after that, and by age 60, many people have lost half of their facial fat.
 This occurs because the body stores fat in different ways as we age; instead of proportioning fat evenly across our core and extremities, fat cells begin to centralize around the abdomen.